In the age of thriving e-commerce empires, is there a chance for local brick-and-mortar businesses to compete and survive?

 No worries, we’ve prepared some great ideas to get you started.

-Here are some video ideas of how you can showcase your business!
+Here are some video ideas of how you can highlight your business!

 2. Employees serving customers or introducing themselves